primer/css/docs/content/components/marketing-buttons.md

 ## Animated arrow symbol

-Marketing buttons can include an animated arrow symbol:
+Marketing buttons can include an animated arrow symbol, by adding a class `arrow-target-mktg` and including the SVG symbol:

 ```html live
 <button class="btn-mktg arrow-target-mktg mr-3" type="button">